-Risks of fluctuations in the value of the Corporation and the common shares
+Risks of fluctuations in the value of the Corporation and its shares

-The net asset value and market value of the common shares will fluctuate with changes in the market value of the Corporation's investments and fluctuations in currency exchange rates.
-Such changes in value may occur as the result of various factors, including general economic and market conditions, the performance of companies who have borrowed from the Corporation and changes in interest rates which may affect the value of interest-bearing securities owned by the Corporation.
-An investment in the Corporation is speculative and may result in the loss of a substantial portion of a shareholder's investment.
-Only shareholders who are experienced in high risk investments and who can afford to lose a substantial portion of their investment should consider an investment in the Corporation.
+The net asset value and market value of the Corporation's shares will fluctuate with changes in, among other things, the value of the Corporation's investments, changes in the amount of the Corporation's dividends, adverse market reaction to any acquisitions or other transactions, a lack of liquidity in the trading of the Corporation's common shares and fluctuations in currency exchange rates.
+Such changes in value may occur as a result of various factors, including general economic and market conditions, the performance of companies who have borrowed from the

+Corporation, the performance of the Corporation relative to entities engaged in similar businesses and changes in interest rates which may affect the value of interest-bearing securities owned or managed by the Corporation or interest sensitive products sold by the Corporation.
+An investment in the Corporation is speculative and may result in the loss of a shareholder's investment in the Corporation.
+Only shareholders who are experienced in high risk investments and who can afford to lose their investment should consider an investment in the Corporation.